AFK247/Buy-Lap-Server/README.md

 * I used Mongodb For Database

-* I used Firebase For Authentication
+* I made dashboards for separate admin,user and buyer

 Framework/Libraries Used: